squid-cache/squid-cache.github.io/ConfigExamples/Intercept/IptablesPolicyRoute.rst

 This example outlines how to configure a Linux router to policy route traffic (web in this instance) towards a Squid proxy.
 Various users are using embedded Linux devices (such as OpenWRT) as gateways and wish to implement transparent caching.

-This is a work in progress and needs to be verified as working.

 == Usage ==